 Access to the airship is possible with a valid ticket to the DOX Centre.
-In winter season the space is heated up only during events.
+Events in the airship are held in spring and autumn season.
+The space is heated up only during events.
 The access is not barrier-free.

-The construction of a giant wooden airship “suspended“ above the DOX Centre is yet another testament to Leoš Válka´s personal conviction that is reflected in the DOX Centre’s overall philosophy: that even in today’s fast-paced, globalized world where nothing that cannot be calculated, evaluated, or predicted is worth risking for, “things can be done differently”.
+The construction of a giant wooden airship “suspended“ above the DOX Centre is yet another testament to personal conviction of the DOX founder Leoš Válka that is reflected in the DOX Centre’s overall philosophy: that even in today’s fast-paced, globalized world where nothing that cannot be calculated, evaluated, or predicted is worth risking for, “things can be done differently”.

 "The idea to invade the DOX Centre’s starkly modern austere concrete-and-glass architecture with a “parasitic“ structure has been on my mind for several years.
 I first dreamed of an absurdly fascinating organic shape that would contrast with the DOX Centre’s existing architecture," says Leoš Válka.

 In 2013 he invited internationally acclaimed architect Martin Rajniš, the 2014 winner of the Global Prize for Sustainable Architecture, to join him in realizing what he calls “a dream of 12-year-old boys“.
 For more than two years together with wood and steel specialists they have been working on the design of what finally turned out to be a 42m long and 10m wide structure inspired by the shapes of the giant airships that began to cruise the skies at the dawn of the twentieth century.

 The airship at the DOX Centres bears the name of one of the most famous characters in utopian literature.

 A wanderer of faraway seas and unexplored territories.